 Manila Hotel is one of the country’s luxurious hotels, continuously unfolding with history since 1912.
-Within its nostalgic and historical walls is an extravagant gastronomical treat proudly offered by its very own Café Ilang-Ilang.
+Within its nostalgic walls is an extravagant gastronomical treat proudly offered by its very own Café Ilang-Ilang.

 The extensive selection from the various open kitchens are scattered in a very spacious area.
 The elegant sofas suggest a homey and comforting feeling.
 I like how each section is differently styled with furniture and how each station is distributed as if mingling with the crowd.
 As every station speaks of a certain dish from a specific continent, I appreciate the simple decorations to highlight the origin of the dishes.